 Best practices for cluster isolation in Azure Kubernetes Service (AKS)

 As you manage clusters in Azure Kubernetes Service (AKS), you often need to isolate teams and workloads.
 AKS provides flexibility in how you can run multi-tenant clusters and isolate resources.
-To maximize your investment in Kubernetes, these multi-tenancy and isolation features should be understood and implemented.
+To maximize your investment in Kubernetes, first understand and implement AKS multi-tenancy and isolation features.